kishlayamishra02/icebrag/proejct details.md

 Abinash, you deploy the frontend to Netlify.
 Kamran, you deploy the API.
 We test the live website.
 By end of Day 7, the app is actually live on the internet.
 85% done.

 **Days 8-10 - Launch and Next Phase:**
 We announce it to the team.
 We collect feedback.
 We fix anything that breaks in production.
 We plan what's next - maybe dark mode, sharing features, user accounts.
 By Day 10, we're done and we celebrate.
-100% done."
+100% done.

 ---

 ## How We're Working Together

-"So we've got 10 days.
+So we've got 10 days.
 That's actually tight.
 Here's how we make sure we don't mess it up:

 **Communication:**
 We're using Whastapp for quick messages.
 If you have a question, ask there.
 Don't wait.
 If I'm bottlenecking something, let me know.